vernisaz/simcom/doc/PIs.md

 ### SimHTTP

 First check out its git [repository](https://github.com/vernisaz/simhttp) in **projects** and then execute **rb** in it.
-Do not execute the server yet, because [env.conf](https://github.com/vernisaz/simhttp/blob/master/env.conf) needs to be modified to specify the server port number and serviced directories.
+Do not start the server yet, because [env.conf](https://github.com/vernisaz/simhttp/blob/master/env.conf) needs to be modified to specify the server port number and serviced directories.

 ### Run SimHTTP as a service